 Prior to joining GPS, Mr. D’Amico was in the Investment Management group at Merrill Lynch where he focused on alternative investments for the majority of his career.
 He was on the portfolio management team that ran a suite of fund of hedge fund portfolios with approximately $1billion assets under management.
 He was responsible for sourcing and dilligencing managers for the Hedge Access platform and launched 3 strategy specific hedge fund portfolios.
 Mr. D’Amico worked across alternative investment strategies, allocating over $5 billion of assets, and creating bespoke portfolios for large clients.
 Mr. D’Amico graduated with a B.S. in Finance from the McDonough School of Business of Georgetown University.

 Rob Nitkin is an investment principal at GPS Investment Partners, responsible for evaluating, executing and monitoring investments across GPS’s private equity and distressed investment strategies.
-Prior to joining GPS, Mr. Nitkin was an Associate in the Securities Division at Goldman Sach performing analysis and diligence on strategic acquisition and growth opportunities.
+Prior to joining GPS, Mr. Nitkin worked in the Securities Division at Goldman Sachs performing analysis and diligence on strategic acquisition and growth opportunities.
 Previously, he worked at Ernst and Young LLP as a member of the Transaction Advisory team where he performed acquisition diligence and financial modeling for private equity and corporate clients.
 Mr. Nitkin earned his undergraduate degree from the Cornell University School of Engineering and holds an MBA from Columbia Business School.